-Too often these days, the beneficiaries from racist, unjust institutions across our nation plea to go back to
+Too often these days, the beneficiaries from racist, unjust institutions across our nation plea—knowingly or not—to go back to

-normal, specifically before the 2016 election, and that simply isn't a
+normal, specifically, a time before the 2016 election.
+That simply isn't a

 normal period in time that I, nor many other people of color, would want to go back to.
 That

 normal period in time in the US was not, and is not, humane to many of us in this country.
 It is time to move forward.
 It is time to dismantle unjust, racist policies that plague our institutions and communities.
 It's time for more representation.